 Skill: Representing Mathematical Situations in Computational Ways

-The student, for example, can code a "parade of sprites" to represent two repeating patterned patterns at the same time using code.
-The code inside the sprite could have a repeating pattern of movement that is accompanied by a repeating pattern of lyrics to a song.
+The student, for example, can code a "parade of sprites" to represent two repeating patterns at the same time using code.
+The code regarding the sprite could have a repeating pattern of movement that is accompanied by a repeating pattern of the lyrics to a song.
 Here is an example of possible code:

 Skill: Writing Code